Cruis'n: Original arcade releases

 The original arcade games were developed by Midway and designed by Eugene Jarvis.
 All of them have the same general gameplay.
 The objective in each game is to outrun nine cars in various different levels located in different real world places.
 Players can choose individual levels or "Cruise" and race each track in order.
 A variety of different cars in each game is available.

-The first title in the series is Cruis'n USA which was released into video arcades in 1994 by Midway.
+The first title in the series is Cruis'n USA which was released for video arcades in 1994 by Midway.
 The race starts in San Francisco's Golden Gate Bridge and ends at the White House in Washington, D.C.
 Arcade units can be linked to provide multiplayer gameplay.
 The original arcade game, along with Killer Instinct, was promoted as running on Nintendo's Ultra 64 hardware, later known as the Nintendo 64 home console.
 In reality, the arcade releases use significantly different hardware.
 Initially slated as a launch title for the home console, Cruis'n USA was delayed for over two months and released on December 3, 1996.
 It features a downgrade in graphics as well as controversial censorship of the arcade original.
 In the Nintendo 64 version, most of the levels are initially locked except for U.S. Route 101.
 Along the way players can race in different difficulties to unlock new paint jobs and upgrades.
 The Nintendo 64 version can also save progress using up to six accounts on the Game Pak, and an additional six accounts by using nine pages on a Controller Pak.
 Despite the differences from the arcade original and poor reception from critics, the game was a commercial success and re-released in 1998 as a Nintendo's Player's Choice Million Seller title.
 Ten years later, the N64 version of the game was released on the Wii's Virtual Console.
 Due to Midway Games' bankruptcy, it was not released on the Wii U Virtual Console, though the game can be played on the Wii U in Wii Mode.